The grounding, verification & orchestration layer for AI work.

 Click any f### chip in a reply to open its decision trail.

-See what it cites, why your team decided it, what it superseded, who applied it last.
+See what it cites, why your team decided it, which decision it superseded, who applied it last.
 Git-tracked alongside your code.

 See it in action